charanoverse/Hate-Speech-Detection/README.md

 3. "This app is a piece of shit and never works right."

 📌 Future Ideas
-Add a web interface
+->Integrate with a Flask/Streamlit web app

-Try deep learning (LSTM or BERT)
+->Real-time tweet classification using Twitter API

+->Support for multilingual hate speech

+->Fine-tuning with BERT-based models

-Classify live tweets
+->Classify live tweets

 👨‍💻 Author
 Sri Charan Kolachalama